practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/02 - functional languages/Scheme/Bigloo/README.md

 <br/>

-The definition of _char_set_ pretty well highlights, what it means to have "smaller batteries" in Bigloo Scheme:
+The old definition of _char_set_ pretty well highlights from my point of view, what it means to have "smaller batteries" in Bigloo Scheme:

 ```
 (define (iota-range low high)